 As all UWTSD programmes build students’ essential employability skills from within the curriculum, we’re here to help support you by developing and promoting added-value extra-curricular and co-curricular opportunities for your students.

 We’ve developed a simple framework of four iterative phases that take students through a series of exercises designed to support them in taking control of their personal development and employability.
 These will be open to all students via a range of access points.
-We are piloting a range of methods across the Lampeter, Carmarthen and Swansea campuses this semester and will be evaluating these with a view to a full roll-out for the 2015/16 academic year.

 Outside the Classroom…

 We’re offering a range of workshops, events and support to students outside the curriculum, so please encourage your students to attend.
 You might particularly wish to refer students to our workshops if you think they are struggling to engage with developing their employability and would benefit from attending one of the sessions.

 The full list of forthcoming events is available on our events page.
 If you’d like to suggest an event or work with us to organise something tailored for your students, please get in touch.